AnnaStroh/envcovs-sdmtmb/README.md

-# univariate-vast-as
+Hello all,
-A repository to store all files required to run the envisioned VAST run for the 2nd chapter of Anna's Cullen PhD
+I set up this repository to store and collaborate on the code required to run the envisioned VAST run for my 2nd chapter.